Editor’s Note: This blog has been updated to reflect the most current information, October 2019.

-Nowadays, flying is a lot more than simply getting from A to B. Today, there are options – a choice in airlines and the different planes they operate.
-As our holidays to faraway lands typically start with a flight, why not start your trip off right and opt for the most pleasant offering?
-As Airfare Experts, we pride ourselves on not just getting you the best fare but also on getting you there on the best equipment.
-If you’ve ever wondered what all the various numbers and letters next to your airline’s flight number are all about, wonder no more.
+We can all agree that flying is a lot more than simply getting from A to B. There are options; a choice in airlines and the different planes they operate.
+As our travels typically start with a flight, why not opt for the most pleasant offering?
+As Expert Travellers, we pride ourselves on not just finding the best fare but also on finding the best equipment.

 Looking for more legroom, a quieter flight or the newest Business Class cabin?
-We all are.
+We got you.

 Knowing even a little bit about the world of aviation helps.
 Below is a quick guide to the basics of airplane makers and the planes they produce.
 While it won’t teach you everything, it may make you opt for the better choice when given the option to fly on an A340 or a B787.
 So, without further adieu, let’s geek out on some airplane facts!